NCR-Corp/ATM_REPO-Services/README.md

 # ATM_REPO-Services
-For Testing of ATM Services
+For Testing of ATM Service